joonybejoy/Boilermaker/README.md

     _ this will cause the following commands to happen in order:
     _ `git checkout -b deploy`: checks out a new branch called `deploy`.
-Note that the name `deploy` here is not magical, but it needs to match the name of the branch we specify when we push to our `heroku` remote.
+Note that the name `deploy` here is not magical, but it needs to match the name of the branch we specify when we push to our `heroku`cd remote.
     _ `webpack -p`: webpack will run in "production mode" _ `git add -f public/bundle.js public/bundle.js.map`: "force" add